waelhammoudeh/pgadmin4-slackbuild/README.md

 pgAdmin4 is a rewrite of the popular pgAdmin3 management tool for the PostgreSQL (http://www.postgresql.org) database.

-This build script has been updated for pgAdmin4 version 6.9 on 5/27/2022
+This build script has been updated for pgAdmin4 version 6.12 on August 17 / 2022

-**Note:** Nodejs and Yarn versions used:
+**Note:** Nodejs and Yarn versions used to build package:
  - Nodejs version 14.17.0
  - Yarn version 1.22.19